What is a Luton Van – History, Origins and Characteristics

 Tail Lift for Easy Loading and Unloading

-Most Luton vans come equipped with a tail lift, a hydraulic platform at the rear of the vehicle.
-This tail lift is not just a convenience; it is essential for reducing heavy lifting during loading and unloading.
+Most Luton vans are made in the factory already equipped with a tail lift, a hydraulic platform at the rear of the vehicle.
+This tail lift, while it looks great, is not just a convenience; it is actually needed for reducing heavy lifting during loading and unloading.
 It can handle how much weight is loaded onto it, typically up to 500 kilograms, streamlining the removals process.
-This tail lift simplifies the loading and unloading process, especially when dealing with heavy or awkwardly shaped items.
-It minimizes the need for manual heavy lifting, by also reducing the risk of injury and speeding up the moving or delivery process.
+This tail lift helps a lot in the loading and unloading process, especially when dealing with heavy or awkwardly shaped items, and as we have seen in our professional experience – there are many such.
+It minimizes very much the need for any manual heavy lifting, by also reducing the risk of injury and speeding up the moving or delivery process, whatever the purpose of the van is.

-A tail lift is a mechanical device, typically hydraulic or electric, installed at the rear of a vehicle, such as a truck or van.
-It serves the crucial purpose of simplifying the loading and unloading of goods.
-With the press of a button or lever, the tail-lift lowers to ground level, allowing for easy and secure movement of heavy or oversized items onto or off the vehicle.
+A tail lift is a mechanical device, or you might call it a platform, typically hydraulic or electric, installed at the rear of a vehicle, such as a truck or (Luton) van.
+It serves the crucial purpose of easing the loading and unloading of goods.
+With the press of a button or lever, the tail-lift lowers to ground level, allowing for easy and secure movement of heavy or oversized items onto or off the vehicle – e.g if you want to use a dolly to load the van.

 Ford Luton Van and Ford Transit Luton

-The Ford company is a well-known manufacturer of Luton vans, with the Ford Transit Luton being one fo the iconic models sold.
+The Ford company is a well-known manufacturer of Luton vans, with the Ford Transit Luton being one of the iconic models sold.
 These Ford Luton vans are among the most popular Luton vans, appreciated for their robustness and versatility.
-These cargo vehicles (the Ford Luton van) are known for their reliability and sturdiness, and that is the reason they are preferred by both companies and tradesmen.
+These primarily cargo vehicles (the Ford Luton van) are known for their reliability and heavy-duty readiness, totally unbreakable, and that is the reason they are preferred by both companies like ours and tradesmen.
+Another popular model is the Volkswagen Crafter Luton van, known for its superior build quality and innovative features.

 Luton Van Hire and Standard UK Driving Licence